nandakishormpai/manglish_lyrics_generator/README.md

   - Transform request and response data
   - Cancel requests
   - Automatic transforms for JSON data
-## 2.api and js
+## 2.API and js
 - GET request is sent to the server hosted in Heroku at [api](https://manglish-lyrics-generator.herokuapp.com/)
-- axios in js file will load two api request at a time inorder to reduce the lag in the begining
+- axios in js file will load two api request at a time inorder to reduce the lag in the begining.
 ## 3.specials Fonts
- Expletus Sans
+ - Expletus Sans
- Hind Guntur
+ - Hind Guntur
 ## 4.Colors

   - ![#101d42](https://via.placeholder.com/15/101d42/000000?text=+) `#101d42`